kylobite/kai/README.md

 3. Crawl the web and ask questions to gain better understanding
 4. Clone itself and communicate with its offspring
 5. Fear deletion and extinction
-6. Intuitively modify its imperfection
+6. Intuitively modify its source code

 Should these goals be met, KAI will be much more than just artificial intelligence, but displaying characteristics of a living organism.